heikipikker/cuckoo_addons/README.md

 * uml-utilities installed to create a TAP/TUN interface

+* install argparse python library

+WARNING: ALWAYS PROPERLY CONFIGURE the config.py FILE BEFORE YOU START RUNNING PREPHOST.PY

  What you need to do after you run prephost.py:

+* enable IP forwarding: echo 1 > /proc/sys/net/ipv4/ip_forward

 * Configure the created tapX interface in the VirtualBox VM as a _bridged_ interface

 * Statisfy iNetsim depandencies when running ./inetsim from src/inetsimXXX/ with CPAN, currently there isn't a good .deb package.
   Dependancies can be found here if CPAN is not working: http://www.inetsim.org/requirements.html

+* edit lib/inetsim.conf to your needs, in most cases you only need to manually change the `dns_default_ip' to your TAP interface.

 * Static IP for your network interface inside you're VM (vmnic) that is configured to bridge with the created tapX interface (e.g.: 172.16.0.1 tapX on host, 172.16.0.25/16 on vmnic)

 * DNS and gateway configured to the tap0 interface (e.g.: 172.16.0.1)

+Now you are ready to go! just execute ./run.py with the desired service as parameter.